bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 Profit-seeking on its own is not bad, but incentives that encourage immoral profit-seeking are bad.

-The Bisq DAO endeavors to maintain the positive aspects of a company to efficiently coordinate productivity while discarding the negative aspects that encourage privacy problems.
+The Bisq DAO endeavors to maintain the positive elements of a company to efficiently coordinate productivity while discarding the negative elements that encourage privacy problems.

 In the next part in this series, we will discuss how the Bisq DAO's incentive structure discourages exploitation of its workers and users—another common tendency of traditional companies.